 ‘Dick’s eyes were as blue as the storm tossed ocean…’ is really no better.
 Perhaps the problem at the heart of this cliche is that the ocean is many kinds of blue––and many colors that are not blue.
 It might even be more accurate to call it gray.

-Analogies take time and effort.
+Good analogies take time and very deep thought.
 Use the ‘conceit system’ to find a wholly new analogy.
-Dick’s eyes were not the color of sadness…or perhaps they were.
+If you recall the conceit system is where you write a list of things that Dick’s eyes were not.
+For example: Dick’s eyes were not the color of regret…or perhaps they were.

-Analogies take time, so you might want to say that ‘Dick’s eyes were the color of the ocean’ as a slug, which you change later on––but before you hand it in.
+If you don’t have time, you might have to write that ‘Dick’s eyes were the color of the ocean’ as a sort of temporary analogy, which you can change later on––but don’t forget to change it before you hand the story in.

 8: Dialect: Fun to write, but annoying to read.

 ‘Bluddy rainin agann anner rannagorra rumbralla…’